-Based on the results of the desktop review and the site survey, the sensitivity of aquatic biodiversity on Portion 19 of Farm 257 can be regarded as Low.
+Based on the results of the desktop review and the site survey, the sensitivity of aquatic biodiversity on Portion 30 of Farm 257 can be regarded as Low.
 The main factors influencing the statement include the following:

-- While the SQC in which the site falls is a FEPA, the site falls well outside the catchment area of the river reach for which the FEPA status was determined; and - No freshwater features were identified within the footprint area of the site or within close proximity (i.e. within 2 km) of the site.
+- While the development falls within a FEPA the site falls well outside the catchment area of the river reach for which the FEPA status was determined; and - No freshwater features were identified within the footprint area of the site or within close proximity (i.e. within 2 km) of the site.